BOSTON (AP) The records are falling for Boston College quarterback Tyler Murphy.

 ''He's a playmaker,'' Syracuse quarterback A.J.
 Long said. ''He's having one of the best years you could have as a quarterback.''

 Here are some other things to look for in Saturday's game between Boston College and Syracuse:

-AP Sports Writer John Kekis contributed to this story from Syracuse, New York.
+AP Sports Writer John Kekis in Syracuse, N.Y., contributed to this report.